-My name is Mariela O'Neill and I am a junior here at Roger Williams.
-I am majoring in Criminal Justice and Philosophy and minoring in Sociology/Anthropology.
+My name is Mariela O'Neill and I am a senior at Roger Williams.
+I am majoring in Criminal Justice and Philosophy and minoring in Sociology and Anthropology.
 I am from East Providence, Rhode Island and identify as Puerto Rican.
-Over the past two years I have been involved with social justice work and advocacy for students on campus.
-My freshman year I was a mentee in the Diversity Leadership Program.
-This experience allowed me to meet other students from diverse backgrounds and allies.
-The relationships that I have made are long-lasting and meaningful.
-My sophomore year I was a mentor in the program.
-As a mentor I learned more than I ever thought.
+Over the past three years, I have been involved with social justice work and advocacy for students on campus.
+I have participated in the Diversity Leadership Program since my freshman year.
+This Program has allowed me to meet other students and allies from diverse backgrounds, and the relationships I have made are long-lasting and meaningful.
+During my sophomore year, I became a Diversity Leader Mentor and have been mentoring ever since.
+As a mentor, I learned more that I ever thought.
 The experiences my mentees had and shared with me shaped my understanding as an individual.

 My name is Vanessa Malkia and I am a sophomore.
 I am majoring in Biology with concentrations in Public Health and Spanish.
 Besides being a Diversity Leader, I am the secretary of ASC (the Africana Student Coalition) and will head the RWU chapter of Women SPEAK ( a national chapter for girls empowerment).
 I am very passionate about women's rights and wellbeing and I believe that girl to girl relationships should be about empowerment.
 Equally, maternal and women's health issues and global health issues are some other things I feel strongly about.